Jamie Andrews

-Jamie Andrews (born 19 September 2002) is an English professional footballer who plays as a central midfielder for club Woking.
+Jamie Andrews (born 19 September 2002) is an English professional footballer who plays as a central midfielder for club Soihull Moors.

 Club career

 West Bromwich Albion

 Andrews signed his first professional contract with West Bromwich Albion on 6 July 2021, penning a two-year deal.

 On 21 December 2021, Andrews signed for National League North side Leamington on a short-term loan.

 On 31 October 2022, Andrews signed for National League side Yeovil Town on a short-term loan.

 Andrews made his professional debut for the Albion on 17 January 2023 in an FA Cup third round replay against Chesterfield starting in a 4–0 victory.

 On 28 August 2023, Andrews joined Grimsby Town on a season-long loan.

 Andrews scored his first professional goal for Grimsby on 14 November 2023 in a 7–2 win against Slough Town in an FA Cup First Round Replay at Blundell Park.

 In May 2024, West Bromwich Albion announced that Andrews would depart the club upon the expiration of his contract.